fayyozbekk/skills/README.md

 # skills

-A collection of skills.
+A collection of usefull skills I created.
+Mostly for myself and my own way of working.

-## Structure

-- `skills/` — individual skill definitions